 District attorneys and US Attorneys (i.e., prosecutors) prosecute those charged with violating state or federal criminal laws.
 The duties and experiences of a prosecutor are essentially the same as a public defender, except that the prosecutor is charging the individual with the crime on behalf of the state or federal government.
 At the state level, the prosecutor is called an Assistant District Attorney and works in the District Attorney's Office.
 At the federal level, the prosecutor is called an Assistant United States Attorney, and works in the U.S. Attorney's Office for that locale.
 (Note: Some local prosecuting offices are called state attorney’s office or city or county attorney’s office; it varies by state.)

-See the CDO Handbook on DA, PD, and Government Jobs in the CDO.
+See the CDO Handbook on DA, PD, and Government Jobs.

 Public Interest Law Firms